andrew-t-james/weatherly/README.md

 ## Phase four

-1. Your application should have a welcome page that greets the user.
+1. ✅ Your application should have a welcome page that greets the user.
 The welcome page has a search component.

-1. The search component consists of an input field and a submit button that allows the user to search for a location (the location should work with both a zip code and city/state).
+1. ✅ The search component consists of an input field and a submit button that allows the user to search for a location (the location should work with both a zip code and city/state).

-1. Once the desired location is submitted there should be a way for the user to change location information.
+1. ✅ Once the desired location is submitted there should be a way for the user to change location information.
 Once the location information is changed the weather should reflect the desired location.

 1. location persists after refresh.

 ## Phase five

-1. Add autocomplete functionality to your search input import your completeMe into your Weathrly project.
+1. A✅ dd autocomplete functionality to your search input import your completeMe into your Weathrly project.
 Populate it with this list of city/states.

-1. When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe’s suggest function.
+1. ✅ When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe’s suggest function.

 ## Extensions